EZK5/youssenger/README.md

 **Interested in the creator of this personal project?** Visit [this link](https://eric-kang.vercel.app) to learn more about me.

 # Disclaimers 🚫
 This project was not aimed to make profit or steal intellectual property from Meta's *Messenger* in any way.
 It was simply a personal side project, undertaken to develop personal skills and learn new things.

 Additionally, the website may be slow at times because of the multitude of API's required and also the lack of funding inputted to improve the website and database's performance so please **be patient!** In practice, all functionalities of 'Youssenger' work perfectly fine so either give it a few seconds or refresh the page if desperately needed 😃

+Finally, credit must be given to *Code with Antonio* on Youtube for being the inspiration behind this project.